Singular foliations with trivial canonical class: Introduction

-Perhaps the first examples of foliations with $K \F=0$ that come to mind are those with trivial tangent bundle.
-Foliations with trivial tangent bundle are exactly those induced by (analytic) actions of complex Lie groups which are locally free outside an analytic subset of codimension at least two.
-If the action is not locally free then it is well-known that the manifold must be uniruled.
+One of the first examples of foliations with $\KF=0$ that come to mind are those with trivial tangent bundle.
+Foliations with trivial tangent bundle are induced by (analytic) actions of complex Lie groups which are locally free outside an analytic subset of codimension at least two.
+If the action is not locally free, then a well-known result by Rosenlicht implies that the manifold must be uniruled.
 We are able to generalize this well-known fact, confirming a recent conjecture of Peternell \cite[Conjecture 4.23]{Peternell}.

 \begin{THM} Let $X$ be a projective manifold and $L$ be a pseudo-effective line bundle on $X$.
-If there exists $v \in H^0(X,\bigwedge^p TX\otimes L^*)$ not identically zero but vanishing at some point then $X$ is uniruled.
-In particular, if there exists a foliation $\F$ on $X$ with $c_1(T\F)$ pseudo-effective and $\sing(\F) \neq \emptyset$ then $X$ is uniruled. \end{THM}
+If there exists $v \in H^0(X,\bigwedge^p TX\otimes L^*)$ not identically zero but vanishing at some point, then $X$ is uniruled.
+In particular, if there exists a foliation $\F$ on $X$ with $c_1(T\F)$ pseudo-effective and $\sing(\F) \neq \emptyset$, then $X$ is uniruled. \end{THM}

-Theorem \ref{TI:D} brings the task of classifying codimension one foliations with $c_1(K \F)=0$ to the realm of uniruled manifolds, as smooth foliations satisfying these assumptions have already been classified by the third author.
-It is a consequence of Boucksom-Demailly-P\u{a}un-Peternell characterization of uniruledness \cite{BDPP} combined with the following result.
+Theorem \ref{TI:D} reduces the task of classifying codimension one foliations with $c_1(\KF)=0$ on arbitrary projective manifolds to uniruled manifolds, as smooth foliations with numerically trivial canonical bundle have already been classified in \cite{Touzet}.